-For example, to import a certificate named ovd.cer for a GlassFish Server domain in /glassfishv3/glassfish/domains/domain1, using an alias called "OVD self-signed certificate," you would use the following command:
+For example, to import a certificate named ovd.cer for a Eclipse GlassFish domain in /glassfish//glassfish/domains/domain1, using an alias called "OVD self-signed certificate," you would use the following command:

+'''

-keytool -importcert -alias "OVD self signed certificate" -keystore \ /glassfishv3/glassfish/domain3/domain1/config/cacerts.jks -file ovd.cer
+keytool -importcert -alias "OVD self signed certificate" -keystore \

+'''

+'''

+/glassfish7/glassfish/domains/domain1/config/cacerts.jks -file ovd.cer

+'''

-1. Restart the GlassFish Server domain.
-See "To Restart a Domain" in GlassFish Server Open Source Edition Administration Guide.
+5. Restart the Eclipse GlassFish domain.
+See "To Restart a Domain" in Eclipse GlassFish Administration Guide.

-To Enable LDAP Authentication on the GlassFish Server DAS
+To Enable LDAP Authentication on the Eclipse GlassFish DAS

-This procedure explains how to enable LDAP authentication for logins to the GlassFish Server Domain Administration Server (DAS).
-Logging in to the DAS is typically only performed by GlassFish Server administrators who want to use the GlassFish Server Administration Console or asadmin command.
-See To Configure LDAP Authentication with OID for instructions on enabling general LDAP authentication for GlassFish Server.
+This procedure explains how to enable LDAP authentication for logins to the Eclipse GlassFish Domain Administration Server (DAS).
+Logging in to the DAS is typically only performed by Eclipse GlassFish administrators who want to use the Eclipse GlassFish Administration Console or asadmin command.
+See To Configure LDAP Authentication with OID for instructions on enabling general LDAP authentication for Eclipse GlassFish.